Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Experiments

-We compare baselines on six challenging continuous control tasks (Walker2d, HalfCheetah, Hopper, Swimmer, Ant, and Humanoid) from MuJoCo environments \cite{todorov2012mujoco} in the OpenAI gym benchmark~\cite{brockman2016openai}.
+We implement RAC with SAC and TD3 as RAC-SAC and RAC-TD3(see more details in Appendix~\ref{appendix:hyperparameters}).
+We compare to state-of-the-art algorithms: SAC~\cite{haarnoja2018soft}, TD3~\cite{fujimoto2018addressing}, MBPO~\cite{janner2019trust}, REDQ~\cite{chen2021randomized} and TQC~\cite{kuznetsov2020controlling} on 4 challenging continuous control tasks (Walker2d, HalfCheetah, Ant and Humanoid) from MuJoCo environments~\cite{todorov2012mujoco} in the OpenAI gym benchmark~\cite{brockman2016openai}.
+We alse implement TQC20 which is a varient of TQC with UTD $G=20$ for a fair comparison.

-The time steps for training instances on Walker2d, Hopper, and Ant are $3\times 10^{5}$, and $1\times 10^{6}$ for Humanoid and HalfCheetah.
-All algorithms explore with a stochastic policy but use a deterministic policy for evaluation similar to those in SAC.
-We report the mean and standard deviation across eight seeds.
+The time steps for training instances on Walker2d, Hopper, and Ant are $3\times 10^{5}$, and $1\times 10^{6}$ for Humanoid.
+All algorithms explore with a stochastic policy but use a deterministic policy for evaluation which is similar to those in SAC.
+We report the mean and standard deviation across 8 seeds.
+To analysis the value approximation quality, we calculate the mean and std of normalized values bias as main analysis indicators following REDQ~\cite{chen2021randomized}(described in Appendix~\ref{appendix:metric}).
+The average bias lets us know whether $Q_\theta$ is overestimated or underestimated, while std measures whether $Q_\theta$ is overfitting.

-For all algorithms, We use a fully connected network with two hidden layers, and 256 units per layer, with Rectified Linear Unit in each layer ~\cite{glorot2011deep}, for both actor and critic.
-All the parameters are updated by the Adam optimizer~\cite{kingma2014adam} with a fixed learning rate.
-All algorithms adopt almost the same NN architecture and hyperparameter.